Indonesia ferry catches fire at sea; no casualties

 Wardana said all 181 passengers, including 22 children, and 14 crew members were rescued and safely evacuated to a nearby island.
 He said the agency’s rescue operation also involved local fishing boats that happened to be in the vicinity.

-He said authorities were still investigating the cause of the incident, as survivors told authorities that the fire originated in the engine room.
+He said authorities were still investigating the cause of the incident, and that survivors told authorities the fire apparently started in the engine room.

 Ferry accidents are common in Indonesia, the world’s largest archipelago nation with more than 17,000 islands.
 Many accidents are blamed on the lax regulation of boat services.